rodneylab/gatsby-starter-climate/README.md

 15. **`LICENSE`**: This Gatsby 3 starter is licensed under the BSD-3-Clause license.

 16. **`netlify.toml`** This file contains configuration for Netlify builds.
-It includes an instruction to use the Netlify `netlify-plugin-gatsby-cache` plugin which helps improve build speed on Netlify.
+It includes an instruction to use the Netlify `@netlify/plugin-gatsby` plugin which helps improve build speed on Netlify and adds support for <a aria-label="Read mroe about Gatsby Functions" href="https://rodneylab.com/gatsby-functions-netlify/">Gatsby Functions</a>.
 It also includes the custom build command, defined in `package.json`, which generates Netlify headers with CSP hashes.

 17. **`package-lock.json`** (See `package.json` below, first).
 This is an automatically generated file based on the exact versions of your npm dependencies that were installed for your project. **(You won’t change this file directly).**